Back to School

 Uniforms, Kit and Equipment for School

-• Doncaster's uniform exchange facebook page- A group to gift or sell unwanted school uniform from the Doncaster school area.
+• Doncaster's uniform exchange Facebook page- A group to gift or sell unwanted school uniform from the Doncaster school area.

-• Bullcroft Memorial Hall- Friday 11 August 2023, 11am-12 noon, providing free school uniform in the hall.
+• Bullcroft Memorial Hall- providing free school uniform in the hall.
+Bullcroft Memorial Hall, Chestnut Avenue, Carcroft, Doncaster, DN6 8AP, 01302 874587.

 • Balby Central Primary has a uniform swap shop where they recycle and give out preloved uniform.
+Tel 01302 321914.

 • Cantley Neighbourhood Centre are currently taking donations for school uniform- please visit them to find out more.
+Tel 01302 215690, neighbourhoodcentre1@gmail.com

-You can also speak with your school about where to access support towards uniform or equipment.
 To let us know about support available in your local area, fill in our Back to School Support form.

 Accessing free school meals

-We all know that having healthy and nutritious school meals is massively important to children’s wellbeing and help boost their concentration and energy throughout the day.
+We all know that having healthy and nutritious school meals is massively important to children’s wellbeing and helps boost their concentration and energy throughout the day.
 However we also know that affording school meals can be tough, especially with the rising cost of living.
 Every penny counts!

 Find out if your child/children are eligible for Pupil Premium Free School Meals and how to apply for them by visiting the Doncaster Council webpage